geo2015111/website/src/install-app/install-autostar-on-linux-arm-device.md

 Fortunately, Autostar is very easy to install on your Linux ARM Device in just two steps.
 1. Install Pi-Apps - the best app installer for Linux ARM Device.
-2. Use Pi-Apps to install Autostar.
+2. Use Pi-Apps to install Autostareeeeeeeeeeeeee.
 </div>
 <div class="simple-install-content content">